> Peter Bellamy > Songs > The Dark-Eyed Sailor

 Lovers, faced with years of separation and fearing they would fail to recognise each other when they were reunited, would break a coin or a ring and take half each, to be kept as a form of identification.
 The “broken token” theme inspired a whole series of songs, including Fair Phoebe and the Dark-Eyed Sailor (which is sometimes known merely by the second half of the title).
 This may owe something to the vogue for Black-Ey’d Susan, written by Douglas Jerrold in 1829, and in turn based on John Gay’s poem, Sweet William’s Farewell to Black-Eyed Susan of the previous century.
 Fair Phoebe seems to have been first printed by the ballad publishing rivals, John Pitts and James Catnach, both of Seven Dials in London, and it appears in both their catalogues.
 Other printers took to it up in Birmingham, Manchester, Newcastle and elsewhere—and it became widespread in oral tradition in Britain, Ireland and North America.

 A.L.
 Lloyd sang The Dark-Eyed Sailor, in 1956 on his Riverside LP English Street Songs.
-He noted:
+This track was also included in 2008 on his Fellside anthology Ten Thousand Miles Away He noted on the first album:

 Like The Indian Lass, this widespread ballad presents the idealised sailor in a situation which was a favourite with 19th century stall ballad printers.
 In it, a tear stained beauty encounters her sailor lover (long thought drowned) by the shores of the rolling sea.
 He identifies himself (with the aid of the much used ring-token) and they marry and live happily thereafter.
 So firmly did street balladeers’ leaflets fix this song in the minds of the people, that its many versions, collected over wide areas of Britain and America, hardly vary at all, and seem to have remained virtually unaffected by the processes of oral transmission usual with folk songs.